forestgrape/coronavirus/index.md

 * [larsson et al](#larsson) determined the origin of particles by measurement of the lipid composition.
 They found that particles from the deep lungs are mainly exhaled upon breathing alone and not when speaking or coughing.

-* [fabian et al](#fabian) found that the number of particles exhaled is very induvidual.
+* [fabian et al](#fabian) found that the number of particles exhaled is very individual.
 Differences greater than a factor of 500 were observed.
 A tendency for a positive correlation with age was observed.

 * [milton et al](#milton2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
 Coughing correlated with RNA shedding.
 However, without coughs, there are small infectious aerosols exhaled too.